naturomics/CapsNet-Tensorflow/README.md

 A Tensorflow implementation of CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)

-> - **Note:**
+> **States:**
+> 1. The code is runnable, but still some different from the paper, not a logical error, but misunstand the capsule, including The routing "for" loop, margin loss(issue #8, thanks for reminding, it's my carelessness)

-> 1. The routing algorithm has been found not implemented as the same as the one in the paper!(#8, thanks very much, it's my carelessness) Although the current version works, but not effective as the results in the paper, I've paste out some results of the 'wrong' version(It's really interesting).
-I'll analyze the reasons of this interesting thing
+> 2. some results of the 'wrong' version has been pasted out, but not effective as the results in the paper,

-> 2. I've been working continuously for the last few days, coding, talking, writing docs, so I would like to give myself half a day.
-I will be back tomorrow, and keep updating this repo
+ **Daily task**
+> 1. Update the code of routing algorithm
+> 2. Adjust margin loss
+> 3. Improve the eval pipeline

+> **Others**
-> 3. [Here(知乎)](https://zhihu.com/question/67287444/answer/251460831) is my understanding of the section 4 of the paper (the core part of CapsNet), it might be helpful for understanding the code.
-Thanks for your focus
+> 1. [Here(知乎)](https://zhihu.com/question/67287444/answer/251460831) is my understanding of the section 4 of the paper (the core part of CapsNet), it might be helpful for understanding the code.
-> 4. If you find out any problems, please let me know.
+> 2. If you find out any problems, please let me know.
 I will try my best to 'kill' it as quickly as possible.

 In the day of waiting, be patient: Merry days will come, believe. ---- Alexander PuskinIf :blush: